Budget Categories: Long list or short list?

 Let’s take the food budget for example:

-Finally, I’ll give you my bare minimum, 3 step budget system as a way to organize and track your spending that has proven to get my clients great results.
-This budgeting method is great for people who have had trouble getting their budget to stick.
+At the end, I’ll show you my effective, yet bare minimum, 3 step budget system as a way to organize and track your spending.
+Often it’s the easiest to maintain that has proven to get my clients great results.

 Ok!
 Let’s dive in.